splunk/public-o11y-docs/get-started/use-cases/use-case.rst

 Assess user impact
 ===========================

-The first thing Kai wants to know about the alert they just received is: What's the user impact?
+The first thing Kai wants to know about the alert they received is: What's the user impact?

 #.
 Kai opens Splunk Real User Monitoring (RUM) to look for clues about the issue based on the site's browser-based performance.
 They notice two issues that might be related to the drop in purchases and the low checkout completion rate: